 Story and photo courtesy of Eastern Kentucky Athletics

-No. 23 Eastern Kentucky improves to 5-2 overall and 3-1 in the OVC with the win while Austin Peay falls to 0-7 and 0-5.
+With the win, No. 23 Eastern Kentucky improves to 7-3 overall and 5-2 in the Ohio Valley Conference.
+Southeast Missouri falls to 3-6 and 2-4.

 The Colonel defense kept SEMO off the board until the Redhawks’ final drive of the game.
 Eastern forced three Southeast Missouri turnovers and twice held the Redhawks on fourth down tries.
 Senior defensive back Brooklyn Fox led EKU with his team-leading sixth interception while also recovering a fumble.